Apostolic Traditions and the Church Fathers

 The Fathers held strong views on a wide range of matters.
 As Gibbon observed:

-The Roman Church"s commitment to tradition is widely regarded as questionable.
-The Church has never attempted to collect together a comprehensive body of tradition, and it is not unknown for Roman Catholic writers to be charged by other Christians with being evasive, and even "fugitive", on the subject*.
-This is not altogether surprising since numerous Roman doctrines are not evidenced by the Church Fathers, and are universally acknowledged to date from later times (papal infallibility, the Immaculate Conception, and Mary"s Assumption, to name but three ).
+The Roman Church's commitment to tradition is widely regarded as questionable.
+The Church has never attempted to collect together a comprehensive body of tradition, and it is not unknown for Roman Catholic writers to be charged by other Christians with being evasive, and even "fugitive", on the subject3.
+This is not altogether surprising since numerous Roman doctrines are not evidenced by the Church Fathers, and are universally acknowledged to date from later times (papal infallibility, the Immaculate Conception, and Mary's Assumption, to name but three ).

 St Ignatius of Antioch (AD c.35-c.107).
-Ignatius was an unusually credulous man, given to embellishing stories , and with an unusual personality (he prayed for his own death, preferably by horrific means).
-He held that only bishops could conduct baptisms and love feasts*.
+Ignatius was an unusually credulous man, given to embellishing stories, and with an unusual personality (he prayed for his own death, preferably by horrific means).
+He held that only bishops could conduct baptisms and love feasts5 - he is the first writer to hint that "bishops" might be different from "presbyters", and that Christ might be something more than human.
 He left little else of doctrinal value, and what little he did leave is universally acknowledged to have been radically tampered with by later Christians.
+By the 5th century, his letters had been enlarged by spurious writings, and the original letters had been supplemented with interpolations, created to posthumously enlist Ignatius as a witness in contemporary theological disputes.
+The purported eyewitness account of his martyrdom is also thought to be a forgery from around the same time.

 St Clement of Alexandria (AD c.150-c.215).
-Clement held Gnostic views, denying that Christ had experienced the physical passions of an ordinary man and holding that he had been exempt from human desire*.
+Clement held Gnostic views, denying that Christ had experienced the physical passions of an ordinary man and holding that he had been exempt from human desire11.
 Such views would later be condemned as heretical.
 Clement is also known to have suppressed authentic gospel material that he wanted kept for an inner élite.
-He expressed doubts as to whether he even wanted to be associated with those who called themselves orthodox and found it hard to use the word without a half-ironic apology*.
+He expressed doubts as to whether he even wanted to be associated with those who called themselves orthodox and found it hard to use the word without a half-ironic apology.12 Clement's work draws on Stoic philosophy and pagan literature.
+He dated the creation of the world to 5592 B.C.
+In his Stromata, he condemns Christians who actively seek martyrdom.
+His writing show him to be married.
+He was once revered in the Roman Catholic Church, but his name was removed from the Roman Martyrology in 1586 by Pope Sixtus V because of his documented views.
+The date, cause and location of his death are unknown, so he was in any case only ever a martyr in the original sense of being a "witness"..

 St Augustine of Hippo (354-430).
 Augustine was brought up as a Christian, but took a mistress and abandoned his religion.
-He considered the Old Testament to be a collection of old wives" fables , though he himself was unusually gullible, even by standards of the day*.
+He considered the Old Testament to be a collection of old wives" fables, though he himself was unusually gullible, even by standards of the day17.
 In 374 he converted to a rival religion, Manichæism, and managed to convert some friends as well.
 But he never managed to graduate as one of the elect.
 Some nine years after his conversion he became a neoplatonist and then converted back to Christianity, in response to an oracle.
 He introduced new doctrines into the Church, drawn largely from his Manichæan phase.
-His views about the evils of sex seem to be due partly to guilt about his mistresses*, and partly to his Manichæan training, a fact recognised by at least one of his contemporaries.
-His views on contraception are not consistent with those of the Roman Church*.
+His views about the evils of sex seem to be due partly to guilt about his mistresses18, and partly to his Manichæan training, a fact recognised by at least one of his contemporaries.
+His views on contraception are not consistent with those of the Roman Church19.
 He was frankly predestinarian (believing people are powerless to change their destiny).
 He also mentioned the death of the Virgin Mary, not remarkable at the time, but now contrary to Roman dogma.
-He was also open to charges of a heresy called Sabellianism or Modal Monarchianism (see page 123).
+He was also open to charges of a heresy called Sabellianism or Modal Monarchianism.
 His consecration as coadjutor bishop in 395 was illegal, contravening the eighth canon of Nicæa.
+He is known as the Father of the Inquisition, and his writings were used to justify a range of Christian teachings including the treatment of heretics and the acceptability of Christian slavery.

 St Jerome (c.342-420.)
 Jerome was a scholar with a reputation for being offensive to his fellow scholars.
 He was responsible for creating the version of the Bible called the Vulgate.
 He surrounded himself by wealthy women in Rome and was involved in a series of scandals there.
 He left Rome in disgrace, after one of his female acolytes died from the severity of her bodily mortification.
 He settled in Bethlehem, along with selected women followers.